 It hasn’t been more than a couple days here in the Horroshow since I moaned about Saw III being too graphic for my tastes.
 What makes the depictions of physical injury in the Saw films more bearable to me than what goes on in the Hatchet films, or in something like Dead Alive?
 The difference is in its realism.
 Buckets of blood were spilled in Hatchet III, just like in its predecessors, but at no point did it ever resemble real injury in more than a peripheral way.
 Many horror films have done something remarkable when it comes to physical injury.
 They have made it absurdist art, so ridiculous that an open-minded viewer can’t take any of it seriously.
 When Hatchet III’s villain, Victor Crowley (played again by Kane Hodder), rips off someone’s arms or grinds down their skull with a belt sander, it’s actually amusing.
 And that is the intention of the gore in this film.
 Contrast that with the Saw films, where the gore is designed to be unsettling, and one begins to see that there is no one way to regard violence in horror films.
 Human morality would hold that all forms of violence are abhorrent.
 Out here in the real world, the case for that argument is strong.
 But in film, viewers find that regular mores are often cast aside, and it’s okay to twist around everything we believe in, in service of entertainment.

-Hatchet III, written and directed by Adam Green, takes place immediately following the events of the first film.
+Hatchet III, written by series creator Adam Green, with BJ McDonnell handling directing duties, takes place immediately following the events of the first film.
 Marybeth Dunston (Danielle Harris) stands over the corpse of Victor Crowley, the deformed, insane Jason Voorhees analog who has just spent two films filling a Louisiana swamp with dead people.
 Marybeth is victorious, and heads back into town seeking help.
 Only, she didn’t really win.
 Crowley is no ordinary axe murderer.
 He’s a spirit made flesh every night.
 He can be killed, chopped into little pieces, dissolved in a vat of acid, whatever, and as soon as the sun sets on his swamp, he will become whole, ready to kill again.

 This is a neat little explanation for the continued resurrection of an unstoppable slasher, and in two minutes of exposition made Victor Crowley more comprehensible than all the Friday the 13th, Nightmare on Elm Street, and Halloween flicks combined.
 Very clever, Mr. Green.